The right diet is a key factor for a sound microbiome

 Following only a few diet principles will make you less prone to a number of diseases – including obesity and depression.
 And having a good diet isn’t something that’s just “one extra chore” to do for wellness and health.
 Diet is, or at least should be, something that is pleasing the senses and creating joy whether you are sharing a meal with someone or eating mindfully alone.

 Is there a forever-young-diet?

 There are so many different foods that exist in the world, and there is a large lack of research with regards to the microbiome on many of them.
 Therefore, the list below is based on a partly arbitrary selection of studies.
-The foods or food stuffs in these studies have been shown to improve health or health markers through the microbiome (or to have an effect on the microbiome that is generally associated with beneficial effects).
-Further, different foods will likely be beneficial for some people but not for others.
+The foods or food stuffs in these studies have been shown to improve health markers through the microbiome or to have an effect on the microbiome that is generally associated with beneficial effects.

 There is indirect evidence (>>> Link) that a diet based largely on flour, sugar, and other so-called acellular (processed) foods can adversely affect the microbiome.
 Whole foods such as pumpernickel bread, rice, barley kernels and unprocessed fruits or vegetables, meat and seafood contain mainly cell-enclosed nutrients, which are not immediately accessible to microbes when ingested.
 Pumpernickel bread with pesto spread and red onion rings is a delicious and healthy lunch!